ethan-w-roland/AUNN/README.md

 ![implementation](images/implementation.png)

 Time permitting, I'll likely do a few follow-ups to this toy example.
-I've had one suggestion to try language modeling with the Tiny-Shakespeare dataset, which seems like a interesting next step.
+I recieved one suggestion to try language modeling with the Tiny-Shakespeare dataset, which seems like a interesting next step.